The Initial Degree of Symbolic Powers of Ideals of Fermat Configuration of Points: Preliminaries

 \begin{conjecture}[Demailly] Let $I$ be the defining ideal of a set of points $\XX \subseteq \PP^N_\CC$ and let $m \in \NN$ be any integer.
 Then, for all $n \geqslant 1$,

 \end{conjecture}

 Demailly's Conjecture for $N = 2$ was proved by Esnault and Viehweg \cite{EsnaultViehweg}.
 Recent work of Malara, Szemberg and Szpond \cite{MSS2018}, and of Chang and Jow \cite{CJ2020}, showed that for a fixed integer $m$, Demailly's Conjecture holds for a \emph{very general} set of sufficiently many points and for a \emph{general} set of $k^N$ points.
-In \cite{BGHN2-2020}, the results was extended for a \emph{general} set of sufficiently many points.\\
+In \cite{BGHN2-2020}, the results was extended for a \emph{general} set of sufficiently many points.
+The \textit{containment problem} for ideal $I$ is to determine the set $S_I$ of pairs $(r, m)$ for which $I^{(m)}\subseteq I^r$.
+The deep results in \cite{ELS, comparison, MaSchwede} show that $I^{(m)}\subseteq I^r$ whenever $m\ge Nr$, hence, $\{ (m,r) : m\ge Nr \} \subseteq S_I$.
+In order to characterize $S_I$ numerically, the \textit{resurgence number} $\rho(I)$ is introduced in \cite{BoH} as